ollijarviniemi/ollij.fi/AI.md

 Large language models generalize very well to situations they have not been specifically trained for.
 Language models can analyze and process texts they have never seen before.
 They can converse fluently, despite there being countless possible conversations.
 They can be given new situations and instructions, and they can adapt to them -- at least much more capably than one might naively think.

 This generalization applies (of course) to harmful properties, too.
 Perhaps the AI has learned to appeal to people in a particular training environment, and the same behavior is reflected in new situations.
-Maybe the AI has learned to not say certain things out loud or to outright deceive, and maybe this generalizes to a situation where the language model is trading stocks.
+Maybe the AI has learned to leave some things unsaid or to outright deceive, and maybe this generalizes to a situation where the language model is trading stocks.

 The properties and behavior of language models are therefore not limited to the training environment, but can systematically generalize to a wide variety of contexts.
 Future models may, of course, generalize even better than existing ones.
 It may be helpful to think of humans who, despite their hunter-gatherer background, are able to operate in fundamentally different environments, and whose many skills and concepts automatically adapt to new situations.

 If undesired behavior generalizes, a language model could for example systematically deceive humans.
 This does not sound very good.
 Likewise, the scenario "the AI is trained to make a profit, and as a result the AI systematically and in a wide variety of situations does things that lead to making money" has all the ingredients of a catastrophe.
 (Such behavior could perhaps be described as "goal-directed" if you like.)

 **Q:** "So when you train an AI, it 'learns to aim' for what you train the AI to do?"